-Every day, minerals are added to and lost from a tooth’s enamel layer through two processes known as demineralization and remineralization.
+Every day, a tooth’s enamel layers add and lose minerals.
 Minerals are lost (demineralization) when acids – formed from plaque bacteria and sugars in the mouth – attack the enamel.
-Minerals such as fluoride, calcium and phosphate are redeposited (remineralization) to the enamel layer from the foods and water consumed.
+Minerals such as fluoride, calcium and phosphate are returned (remineralization) into the enamel layer from the foods and water consumed.
 Tooth decay simply comes from too much demineralization without enough remineralization to repair the enamel layer.

 Fluoride helps prevent decay by making the tooth more resistant to acid attacks.
 It also reverses early decay.
-Fluoride becomes incorporated into the developing permanent teeth, making it difficult for acids to demineralize the teeth.
-Fluoride also helps speed remineralization as well as disrupts acid production in already erupted teeth of both children and adults.
+Fluoride is incorporated into the developing permanent teeth, making it difficult for acids to demineralize the teeth.
+Fluoride also helps speed remineralization as well as disrupts acid production in teeth of both children and adults.

-Fluoride is found in foods and in water.
-It can also be directly applied to the teeth through fluoridated toothpastes and mouth rinses.
+Fluoride is found in foods and water, and of course fluoridated toothpastes and mouth rinses.
 Mouth rinses containing fluoride in lower strengths are available over-the-counter.
 Stronger concentrations in liquid or table form need a doctor’s prescription.

-A dentist in his or her office can also apply fluoride to the teeth as a gel, foam, or varnish.
+A dentist can also apply fluoride to the teeth as a gel, foam or varnish.
 These treatments contain a much higher level of fluoride than the amount found in toothpastes and mouth rinses.
-Varnishes are painted on the teeth; foams are put into a mouth guard, which is applied to the teeth for 1 to 4 minutes; gels can be painted on or applied via a mouth guard.
+Varnishes are painted on the teeth; foams are put into a mouth guard, which is applied to the teeth for 1 to 4 minutes; gels can be painted on or applied through a mouth guard.